Aranmanai 3: Plot

-Past: Rajasekhar had forcibly married Eeshwari after falling for her at her wedding to Saamiyaadi's son, Samikannu.
+In the past, Rajasekhar had forcibly married Eeshwari after falling for her at her wedding to Saamiyaadi's son, Samikannu.
 When their child is born, the child resembles Samikannu, and Rajasekhar realises she had already been pregnant at the wedding.
 A furious Rajasekhar has the child secretly killed and buried in the palace, then stabs Eeshwari, killing her.
 He replaces the dead child with Durai's newborn daughter and claims her as his own.

 Samikannu steals Eeshwari's body and attempts to use black magic to revive her but is horrified when she returns as a ghoul and abandons her in the forest.
 Eeshwari later kills the midwife who poisoned her child and threatens Rajasekhar.
 Rajasekhar convinces Saamiyaadi to help him destroy the spirit his son revived.
 Saamiyaadi tricks Samikannu into luring out Eeshwari's spirit and traps her in the hidden room in the temple.
 During the attempt, Saamiyaadi accidentally kills Samikannu and withdraws to the forest to mourn.

-Present: Eeshwari reveals to Saamiyadi that he did not kill Samikannu, but Durai killed Samikannu on Rajasekhar's order.
+In the present, Eeshwari reveals to Saamiyadi that he did not kill Samikannu, but Durai killed Samikannu on Rajasekhar's order.
 She wants to replace the soul in Jyothi’s body with that of her dead child, believing that Jyothi is living the life that her child should have had.
 She convinces Saamiyaadi to raise Samikannu's spirit and help her.
 Saamiyaadi dies raising the spirit of his son.
 Ravi and Jyothi trap and take the spirit of Eeshwari's child to the priests who had helped them.
 They initially try to lay her and Eeshwari to rest, but the arrival of Samikannu blindsided them.
-Eeshwari's spirit kills Rajasekhar, but Jyothi, Ravi, and the priests banish the three spirits during a holy festival, freeing Saravanan.
+Eeshwari's spirit kills Rajasekhar, but Jyothi, Ravi, and the priests banish the three spirits with the help of the goddess, freeing Saravanan.

 Saravanan and Jyothi marry, hinting at a sequel.

 Production

 Development

-After the release of Action (2019), In January 2020, sources claimed that director Sundar C will make his third instalment for the Aranmanai film series to following the success of two films Aranmanai (2014) and Aranmanai 2 (2016).
+After the release of Action (2019), in January 2020, sources claimed that director Sundar C will make his third instalment for the Aranmanai film series to following the success of two films Aranmanai (2014) and Aranmanai 2 (2016).
 In March 2020, Sundar announced that the film will be produced by Avni Cinemax and Khushbu within their own production house.